Freedom of the press: Implications of new technologies

 Governments are responding to the challenges posed by new media technologies by deploying increasingly sophisticated technology of their own (a notable example being China's attempts to impose control through a state-run internet service provider that controls access to the Internet).

 World ranking

+World ranking 2023

+In its 2023 report published on 3 May, Reporters Without Borders evaluated the state of media freedom in 180 countries.
+According to this report, the government of the Islamic Republic of Iran ranks 177 out of 180 countries after North Korea, China and Vietnam, and it has also been named as one of the most dangerous countries for journalists.